Stephanie-JK/movie-notifier/readme.md

 ## Warning

-This program was written while i had just started learning Laravel so there might a lot of bad code.
+This program was written for personal use while i had just started learning Laravel so there might a lot of bad code.

 ## Maintainence